sourcegraph/handbook/content/strategy-goals/strategy/code-graph/index.md

 If we achieve these, we make it easy for developers to get things done and, ultimately, ship great code.

 [1]: https://future.a16z.com/the-case-for-developer-experience/

-## Technology and defensibility

-On top of building features that are immediately useful to customers, Code graph is investing in key technology areas that will drive Sourcegraph's long term product differentiation and defensibility.
-Code Intelligence's technology and indexing capabilities, as well as Code Search's compute platform will provide the foundations for delivering a unique, hard to replicate experience across use cases and features, allowing developers to navigate, understand and manipulate their Code Graph.